 AASB 16 provides a new lessee accounting model which requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months unless the underlying asset is of low value.
 The depreciation of the lease assets and interest on the lease liabilities are recognised in the income statement.
-The Company did not incur any lease obligations that required the adjustment of its financial statements in 2018 and/or 2019 as a result of the provisions of this new standard.
+The Company incurred lease obligations that required the adjustment of its financial statements in 2020 as a result of the provisions of this standard.